emergentvibe/Memetics-Research/source/content/ask the internet – consensus.md

 Sample meta-questions:

-- What topics should be prioritized?
+- What topics should be prioritised?
 - Should depth of reasoning affect vote weight?
 - How often should questions be revisited?
 - Should voting require participation in a debate?